omeka/classic-enduser/docs/Content/Files.md

 Thumbnail images are automatically created for many file types as of Omeka 2.0, including thumbnails from the first frame of videos.

 Derivative images are derived as follows:

 - A square thumbnail, used most commonly on browsing pages and in search results.
+This will clip the longer side of an image (centered) to the same length as the shorter side.
 - An original-dimension thumbnail.
 You can choose to use square or original-dimension thumbnails on the Settings tab of the [Appearance page](../Admin/Appearance/Appearance_Settings.md).
-- A "full-size" image used on file view pages.
+- A "full-size" image used on file view pages, default 800px on its longest side.
 - The original-sized image as uploaded, available for download or viewing on file view pages.

-You can control the size of each thumbnail generated (square thumbnails and small original-dimension thumbnails, as well as "full-size" images) on the Settings tab of the [Appearance page](../Admin/Appearance/Appearance_Settings.md#derivative-size-constraints).
+You can control the size of each thumbnail generated (square thumbnails and small original-dimension thumbnails, as well as full-size images) on the Settings tab of the [Appearance page](../Admin/Appearance/Appearance_Settings.md#derivative-size-constraints).

-You can also use the [Derivative Images plugin](../Plugins/DerivativeImages.md) to re-generate thumbnails for uploaded media, if needed.
+You can use the [Derivative Images plugin](../Plugins/DerivativeImages.md) to re-generate thumbnails for uploaded media if needed.

 Items without attached files can display a default thumbnail rather than no thumbnail.

 Thumbnail creation relies on the ability of your chosen thumbnail utility (the default being ImageMagick) and which file types it can process.
 If you have access to the `config.ini` file, you can manage [thumbnail configuration](../Technical/ConfiguringThumbnailCreation.md).

 Look up the utility you are using (such as [ImageMagick](https://imagemagick.org/){target=_blank}, [Imagick](https://www.php.net/imagick){target=_blank}, or [GD](https://www.php.net/manual/en/intro.image.php){target=_blank}) to find out which file types it supports.

 ![A File view showing links to generated thumbnails for the image.](../doc_files/filesThumbnails.png "A File view showing links to generated thumbnails for the image.")

 File size limitations
 -----------------------------

 Omeka Classic imposes no file size limitations.
 Your server, however, may have restrictions on file upload sizes or speeds that may be causing problems.
 These limitations vary from server to server and we cannot change this for you.
-If you have a problem uploading files through the Add New Files interface, please first check with your hosting service or your local server administrator.
+If you have a problem uploading files through the "Add New Files" interface, please first check with your hosting service or your local server administrator.

 Batch-add files
 ---------------------------------------------------------------